machawk1/wail/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ### Scripts

-1. copy-resources: Copies resources required to function and the script to do that is tools/copy.js.
-In this file are two variables dirsRequired and resourcesToCopy.
-The dirsRequired is an array of paths to folders needed to be present before the copy.
-Likewise with resourcesToCopy but has objects with from and two as keys.
-Add to thes if you need to have more items copied.
-2. start-dev: Runs both the dev and start-electron-dev commands
+1. start-dev: Runs both the dev and start-electron-dev commands
-3. dev: Runs the webpack dev server with hot module replacement enabled
+2. dev: Runs the webpack dev server with hot module replacement enabled
-4. start-electron-dev: Start electron
+3. start-electron-dev: Start electron

+### Running in development mode
+If you have not done so all ready `npm install` and then run `npm run-script start-dev`.

+We use webpack-dev server with `--inline --hot` and requires port 9000 to be free.

-### Packaging
+### Package
 Package for current platfom: `npm run-script package` To package for all platforms: `npm run-script package-all`

 ## Major Tasks